Body

 HDMI is the preferred connector for A/V systems.
 Please see this article for information on spaces equipped with HDMI.

-If the system is not equipped with HDMI, you must use a VGA connector.
+If the system is not equipped with HDMI or USB-C, you must use a VGA connector.
 If audio is desired with a VGA connection, you must also connect the 3.5mm audio cable to your headphone jack.

 Which adapter to use?